ssmaceachern-dev/mythicalmonsters/chapter2_anatomy_of_an_adventurer.md

 **When you get to this step**, peruse the packs below and pick one that stands out to you.
 Once you've chosen a pack, copy the various details over to the corresponding section of your character sheet.
 For the quality ratings of the pack itself and the items within it, take your Wealth aspect and subtract the rarity each given item and enter the result into the adjacent quality rating field.

-    Ingram Wolfsbane's journey is just beginning and so starting them off with a Journeyman's Pack will give them the basic essentials for surviving the world of Mythical Monsters.
+    Ingram Wolfsbane's journey is just beginning and so starting them off with a Journeyman's Pack will give them the basic essentials for surviving the world of Mythmakers.
 We'll record all of the various values for a Journeyman's Pack into the corresponding Pack section of our character sheet along with the Inventory section below it.

 ___
 **Journeyman's Pack**